RomiTT/frameless-game-mode/README.md

 # Frameless Game Mode

-This program is for frameless window gaming.
+This program is a utility for frameless window gaming.